Category:

 • Playbook builder: Imports house rules and fallback terms, then applies them during contract negotiations.

-• Renewal alerts and analytics: Surfaces upcoming deadlines and trends.
+• Renewal alerts and analytics: Surface upcoming deadlines and trends.
 This is very helpful for workload planning and cost control.

 Pros